Jessica Thomas, Auditor

 Robert Spears, Circuit Clerk

 The Circuit Clerk is an elected official with a four-year term.
 Robert Spears as the Clerk, is the keeper of both the seal of the circuit court and the court records, including files and exhibits.
 The Clerk's Office process criminal and juvenile delinquency cases, ordinance, conservation and traffic violation cases and civil cases.
-In addition, the Office summons citizens to jury duty, provides clerks for the courtrooms and collects fines, costs and fees.
+In addition, the Office summons citizens to jury duty, provides clerks for the courtrooms, and collects fines, costs and fees.

 Jamie Harwood, Coroner

-Jerry Brady, State's Attorney
+Jodi Hoos, State's Attorney

-Nicole Demetreas, Treasurer
+Nicole Bjerke, Treasurer

 The County Treasurer is an elected official with a four-year term.
-The duties of the Treasurer's office include receipt, management and disbursement of public funds, as well as collection, management and distribution of property taxes levied by various units of local government.
+The duties of the Treasurer's office include receipt, management and disbursement of public funds, as well as the collection, management and distribution of property taxes levied by various units of local government.
 The investment of county funds is administered by the Treasurer's office as well.
-View contact information for Nicole Demetreas.
+View contact information for Nicole Bjerke.